 However, the question arises as to how the court is to gain knowledge of such circumstances?

 Well, the Receiver is obliged to examine whether the data provided by the debtor in the bankruptcy petition are truthful, and if there are discrepancies, he is obliged to notify the bankruptcy judge.
 And this in turn may lead to the discontinuation of the bankruptcy proceedings.
-Indeed, if it is revealed that the data provided by the debtor in the bankruptcy petition is untrue or incomplete, the Court may order the discontinuance of the proceedings, unless the non-compliance or incompleteness is not material or the proceedings are justified on equitable or humanitarian grounds.
+If it is revealed that the data provided by the debtor in bankruptcy petition are untrue or incomplete, the Court may issue a decision to discontinue the proceedings, unless the non-compliance or incompleteness is not material or the proceedings are justified on equitable or humanitarian grounds.
 Thus, also in the current state of the law, the legislator has left a gateway for unreliable debtors in the form of the aforementioned reasons of equity and humanitarian grounds.
 However, it is worth noting that they will not be applicable in every situation, and everything will depend on the individual realities of the case.

 In addition, the basis for discontinuation of insolvency proceedings is also the widely understood lack of cooperation of the bankrupt with the trustee and the bankruptcy judge, by which it can be understood:

 It is clear that what matters is the scale of such omissions and the degree of their materiality.
-A refusal to hand over e.g. real estate to the trustee will be perceived completely differently, while e.g. a failure to hand over to the trustee a current real estate tax decision (if the bankrupt asks for one) will be treated differently.
-Also in these cases, the legislator left a loophole in the form of legitimacy of conducting the proceedings dictated by equity or humanitarian considerations.
+A refusal to hand over real estate to the trustee, for example, will be perceived completely differently than, for example, failure to issue a current decision to the trustee on property tax rates (if the bankrupt requests it).
+Also in these cases, the legislator left a loophole in the form of the justification for conducting the proceedings dictated by reasons of equity or humanitarian reasons.

 At every stage of the entire insolvency procedure, there is ample scope to manipulate the facts, disinformation, silence, concealment of certain information, assets, motives, etc., which may serve to conceal assets or to obtain more favourable redemption terms.
 Any of such actions may face negative consequences if detected.
 It is worth realising that the trustee has a wide range of instruments at his disposal to verify the information provided by bankrupts.
 It is also not uncommon for outsiders or, for example, creditors or persons aggrieved by bankruptcy to signal certain issues to the trustee or the court.
 Let us not forget that information on declared insolvencies is made public, thus anyone interested may check who has been declared insolvent, which Court is conducting the proceedings, as well as who has been appointed a trustee in the given proceedings.
 This includes the trustee being able to verify whether, for example, bankruptcy proceedings have already been conducted against a certain bankrupt.
 Therefore, taking into account the comments made above, it is reasonable to conclude that a person facing bankruptcy proceedings runs a high risk already at the stage of filing a bankruptcy petition by giving untruths or covering up the existence of certain relevant facts.
 All issues concerning assets and liabilities are relevant to the insolvency proceedings under way and should not be a justification for concealing information.